RoBeDi/ZabbixAIAssistant/README.md

 >
 > By following this approach, you can minimize risks and ensure smooth execution in production environments.

 This AI widget is based on [Creating a Personal Assistant in Zabbix with Artificial Intelligence](https://blog.zabbix.com/creating-a-personal-assistant-in-zabbix-with-artificial-intelligence/29596/), written by Cesar Caceres.
 Since I like to work with dark screens, I attempted to improve the widget a bit.
 I have tested it fully and use it, at the moment, in production.
-The widget will not automatically adjust to any configured theme in Zabbix, presents the information in a readable context and displays the font size properly.
+The widget will automatically adjust to any configured theme in Zabbix, presents the information in a readable context and displays the font size properly.

 > [!NOTE]
 > I am still figuring out on how to solve the issue, where the numbered list of the proactive actions are not aligned ("What would you do?" analyse option).